-Make your own laundry soap using 3 basic household ingredients.
-A homemade product, such as this DIY laundry soap, is chemical free option which cleans clothing quite well.
+Make this easy laundry soap recipe using 3 basic household ingredients.
+A homemade wash powder, such as this DIY laundry soap, is chemical free option which cleans clothing quite well.

 Many years ago, as a suburban housewife, I tried my hand at making homemade laundry soap.
 During that time I never fathomed that it was possible to make your own laundry soap or why one would even want to.